VincentKen/MR-GoTo/README.md

 - Benjamin Gallauner

 - Julius Salamon
-    -published Map(45points)
+    - published Map(45points)
-    -Initialize self-localization and trigger driving using RViz (50 Points) -Added parameters to node
+    - Initialize self-localization and trigger driving using RViz (50 Points)
+    - Added parameters to node
-    -Adjusted EKF and PF to publish the pose and get the init pose
+    - Adjusted EKF and PF to publish the pose and get the init pose

 - Vincent Kenbeek
     - Create a new node (50 points)